The Chair – Richard Foster CBE

 qualified as a solicitor in 1983.
 After 27 years at Linklaters, she retired as a partner in June 2011.
 She sits as a Recorder (Crime and Civil) and as a High Court Deputy (QBD and Administrative Court).

 In January 2012, Alexandra was appointed Solicitor Commissioner of the Judicial Appointments Commission.
-She is Chair of the Architects Registration Board’s Professional Conduct Committee, Legal Assessor to the Conduct Committees of the Royal Institution of Chartered Surveyors and the Association of Chartered Certified Accountants, Chair of Prisoners Education Trust and a trustee of JUSTICE, and of Working Families.
+She is also Chair of Prisoners’ Education Trust.
 She recently stepped down after 11 years as Chair of Amnesty International Charity Limited.
 Alexandra is past Master of the City of London Solicitors’ Company (2008-09) and past President of the City of London Law Society (2008-09).

 She is married with two daughters and lives in central London.